cloudchat-tech/cloudchat-tech.github.io/source/_posts/0000-hello-world.md

 ## Summary

-In the inaugural episode of Cloud Chat, hosts Carl Schweitzer and Brandon Martinez introduce themselves and discuss their backgrounds.
+In the inaugural episode of CloudChat, hosts Carl Schweitzer and Brandon Martinez introduce themselves and discuss their backgrounds.
 Both hosts have extensive experience in the tech world, with Brandon having 14 years of experience in software development and consulting, and Carl having nearly seven